JWW87/CentralAuth-Docs/docs/developer/configuration.md

 Every step in the authentication flow is handled by a method in the class.
 The constructor of the class takes an object with the following properties:
 - `clientId`: The organization ID you got from the CentralAuth dashboard.
 See the [integration page](/admin/dashboard/organization/integration) for more information.
 - `secret`: The secret you got from the CentralAuth dashboard.
 - `authBaseUrl`: The base URL of the CentralAuth server.
-This will either be `https://centralauth.com` or your own [custom domain](/admin/dashboard/organization/settings#custom-domains).
+This will either be `https://centralauth.com`, your CentralAuth subdomain or your own [custom domain](/admin/dashboard/organization/settings#custom-domains).
 - `callbackUrl`: The URL to redirect to after the user has authenticated.
 This should be the URL of your application where you want to handle the authentication response.
 - `debug`: Optional.
 If set to `true`, the debug information will be logged to the console.
 - `cache`: Optional.
 An object with caching options.
 Use this to cache the user data locally to prevent multiple requests to the CentralAuth server.
 See the [caching documentation](/developer/caching) for more information.
 The object can have the following properties: